ifindev/nextjs-middleware-auth/README.md

 # Next.js Authentication Example

-This project demonstrates two authentication approaches in Next.js using the App Router: **Session-based Authentication** and **JWT Authentication**.
+This project demonstrates two authentication approaches in Next.js using the App Router:

+- **Session-based Authentication**
+- **JWT Authentication**

 Both implementations follow security best practices and provide protection for routes in a Next.js application.

 On this application, authentication is handled with Next.js server actions.
 No external backend service, since this is the simplest showcase of how you can implement a basic secure authentication in Next.js without additional authentication libraries.